-CME Certificates for the 2014 Annual Meeting will be available online after the conclusion of the meeting.
-To claim your CME for this meeting, or any prior meeting, go to www.assh.org>Courses> Claim CME.
+CME Certificates for the 2014 Annual Meeting are available online.
+To claim your CME for any prior meeting, go to www.assh.org>Courses> Claim CME.
 Email email@example.com if you have questions or for log-in information.

 - Improve their scientific knowledge of upper extremity surgery, professional practices and patient care.

 - Increase their knowledge and competency about cutting-edge clinical advances and new research findings in hand and upper extremity surgery.

 - Enhance their ability to apply surgical skills and therapeutic treatment methods that are acquired through small group demonstrations.